christophermadsen/emacs-lazy-ruff/README.md

 linting your Python code with Ruff, whether it's within org-babel code blocks, selected regions or on entire Python major mode buffers.

+From my experience **lazy-ruff** operates MUCH faster than any other formatter or linter that I've used (thanks to **Ruff** of course), but that is a purely subjective experience as I have not run any benchmarks what-so-ever.

 ### Notice
 I barely know any (emacs-)lisp, so if you enjoy the package then any constructive criticism and contribution on further development would be very